Frequently Asked Questions Regarding Auditions

 - When will I know if I passed my audition?

 You will be notified within two weeks of your audition.

 - If I am accepted by the Department of Music, does that mean that I am also accepted by WCSU?

 No. You must also apply academically to the Office of Admissions.

 - What if I am accepted by the Department of Music but not by WCSU?

 There are still options.
-Contact Debbie immediately upon hearing from the Office of Admissions.
+Contact the Music Department immediately upon hearing from the Office of Admissions.

 - What if I am accepted by WCSU, but not by the Department of Music?